orchest/orchest/docs/source/getting_started/installation.md

 This page contains the installation instructions for self-hosting the open source version of Orchest.

-Alternatively, you can try out [our Cloud offering](https://cloud.orchest.io/signup) which comes with a free, fully configured Orchest instance.
+The easiest way to use Orchest is through our free [hosted version](https://cloud.orchest.io/signup).
+Get up and running with a fully configured Orchest instance in less than 2 minutes.

 ```{note}
 Orchest is in beta.